batect/docker-client/README.md

 ### Docker daemon

 This library supports Docker 18.03.1 or later.
-Using a more recent version of Docker is highly recommended.
+However, using the most recent version of Docker is highly recommended.

 ## How is this different to other Docker client libraries?